 Shanthi Nataraj is an economist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
 She serves as associate director of the RAND Arroyo Center's Personnel, Training, and Health Program.
 Her research interests include economic development, labor markets, and environmental and resource economics.

-Nataraj's work on labor markets also extends to the United States, where she has developed projections of the future supply of Army and Department of Defense civilian personnel, studied how expectations about labor market conditions affect retention among Army officers, and examined the stay-or-leave decisions of mental health professionals in the military.
+Nataraj's work on labor markets also extends to the United States, where she is leading a study on workforce talent management among Army civil service employees.
+She has developed projections of the future supply of Army and Department of Defense civilian personnel, studied how expectations about labor market conditions affect retention among Army officers, and examined the stay-or-leave decisions of mental health professionals in the military.

 Nataraj received her Ph.D. in agricultural and resource economics from the University of California, Berkeley.